LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 for mserve from those intended for the servant, we use the variable MSERVE\_PLUGINS for mserve.

 They are typically loaded in at the bottom of the "q" file which wants to "import" them.
-The following line of code is used to load the plugins in servant.q.
+The following line of code is used to load the plugins in secure\_invocation.q.

 ```
 if[0<count getenv `Q_PLUGINS; {system "l ",x} "," vs getenv `Q_PLUGINS] ;